AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 Queries need to examine both the column data on disk and the recent writes in memory, and combine the two.
 - However, the query optimizer hides this distinction from the user.
 - From an analyst’s point of view, data that has been modified with inserts, updates, or deletes is immediately reflected in subsequent queries.

+### Materialized Views

+Data warehouse queries often involve an aggregate function, such as COUNT, SUM, AVG, MIN, or MAX in SQL.
+- If the same aggregates are used by many different queries, it can be wasteful to crunch through the raw data every time.
+- Why not cache some of the counts or sums that queries use most often?

+One way of creating such a cache is a materialized view.
+In a relational data model, it is often defined like a standard (virtual) view: a table-like object whose contents are the results of some query.
+- The difference is that a materialized view is an actual copy of the query results, written to disk
+- whereas a virtual view is just a shortcut for writing queries.
+- When you read from a virtual view, the SQL engine expands it into the view’s underlying query on the fly and then processes the expanded query.